ibm-cloud-docs/openwhisk/prep.md

 The expected name for the entry point function is `main`.
 If the function in your code is not `main`, take note of the name to specify it when the action is created.
 {: shortdesc}

 In addition to the main function signature, Swift 4 provides two more signatures that take advantage of the [`Codable`](https://developer.apple.com/documentation/swift/codable){: external} type.
-You can learn more about data types that are [encodable and decodable for compatibility with external representations such as JSON](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types){: external}.
+You can learn more about data type [encoding and decoding for compatibility with external representations such as JSON](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types){: external}.

 Example